 Frank Fertitta Net Worth

-Frank Fertitta Net Worth: Frank Fertitta III is an American businessman, casino executive, sports promoter, and entrepreneur who has a net worth of $2 billion.
-He is the current CEO of Station Casinos.
-He is also a founder, alongside his brother Lorenzo, of Zuffa LLC, which is the entity that runs the Ultimate Fighting Championship (UFC).
-He was a majority owner of the Ultimate Fighting Championship Organization until the company was sold to WME-IMG for $4 billion in July 2016.
+Frank Fertitta III is an American businessman, casino executive, sports promoter, and entrepreneur who has a net worth of $3 billion.
+Frank Fertitta is the current CEO of Station Casinos.
+He is also a founder, alongside his brother Lorenzo Fertitta, of Zuffa LLC, which is the entity that runs the Ultimate Fighting Championship (UFC).
+The brothers were the majority owners of the Ultimate Fighting Championship Organization until the company was sold to WME-IMG for $4 billion in July 2016.

 Frank graduated from the private Catholic prep school Bishop Gorman High School in Las Vegas in 1980.
 He attended the University of Southern California and graduated with a B.A. in Business Administration in 1984.